top of page

 These are just a few of the many attractions near Wat Arun.
 Bangkok is a city filled with fascinating landmarks, temples, markets, and cultural sites, offering endless possibilities for exploration and discovery.
 You are never too far away!
 Locate it on Google Maps

 Wat Arun is definitely the oldest temple we have visited in Thailand, and is by far the most unique!
 We loved the architecture here although we were slightly disappointed we could not climb the stairs to the top (they were closed, presumably for safety reasons).
-We do feel a little temple fatigue, after seeing so many similar ones, so Wat Arun was a nice change.
 It is very beautiful and for sure we would recommend this temple if you are looking for an iconic site in Bangkok.

 As ever thank you for reading, and please feel free to share your experience, or ask any questions you may have, in the comments below.
 All feedback on the post is welcome too!

 Join us on a journey to explore the local old ways of the vibrant city that is Thailand's capital, Bangkok.
 In this travel video, we'll take you on a visit to the famous floating market, where you can experience the local atmosphere, along with a stop to try the coconut sugar treats and an old temple.
-The old, local and ancient are our favourite things to explore while travelling!
 We end up with a trip to Wat Arun, perhaps one of the most famous of all temples in Bangkok!

 Check out all of the places we visited in Thailand courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.